srgvg/dotfiles/.local/share/doc/yt_dlp/README.txt

     -   /etc/yt-dlp/config
     -   /etc/yt-dlp/config.txt

-E.g. with the following configuration file yt-dlp will always extract the audio, not copy the mtime, use a proxy and save all videos under YouTube directory in your home directory:
+E.g. with the following configuration file, yt-dlp will always extract the audio, not copy the mtime, use a proxy and save all videos under YouTube directory in your home directory: